lascapi/bateau/README.md

-# bateau
+# bateau ⛴
-It's just a little project to learn DevOps operations.
+It's just a little project to learn DevOps operations on GNU/Linux and Windows.
+💖